 Myth: ESD holds a student’s permanent record.

 Reality: Home school parents have the full responsibility for their student’s education, including all curriculum choices and record keeping.
 A student’s permanent record remains with his last public school.
-ESD Home School program keeps only education records relating to the student’s home schooling required by law including: home school notification form, required home school test results, communication from parents, and copies of LBL status and information letters regarding the student.
+ESD Home School office keeps only education records relating to the student’s home schooling required by law including: home school notification form, required home school test results, communication from parents, and copies of LBL status and information letters regarding the student.

 Myth: Parents home school in order to avoid educating their children or complying with Oregon’s compulsory attendance law.

 Reality: LBL ESD monitors compliance with Oregon home school law for all enrolled home school students by requesting test results at the end of grades 3, 5, 8 and 10.
 Test results for 2018 indicate that 59% of students scored at the 70th percentile or above.

 Myth: Home school and public school at home are the same since the student is at home.

 Reality: Home school and public school at home options are very different and governed by different laws.
 Home School is education provided in the home by the parent and parents have the full responsibility for their student’s education, including all costs, curriculum choices and record keeping.
 Oregon online public charter schools are part of the public school system, so these schools are tuition free, and the entire curriculum is provided.
 Private school attendance must include physically attending a private school, so students enrolled in a private school they do not physically attend (online or correspondence programs) are considered to be home schooling.